pmdjdias/ua_computerVision/#06 - GeometricTransforms/README.md

 kp1, des1 = sift.detectAndCompute(src,None)
 ```

-Display the detected points in each of the images.
+Display the detected points in each of the images using the drawKeypoints functions.
 More information in:
 https://docs.opencv.org/4.x/da/df5/tutorial_py_sift_intro.html